 We hope that these options will relieve the anxiety that you may be experiencing during this time.
 If you have questions please contact email@example.com.

 This fund is available to assist students experiencing unforeseen financial difficulties that are beyond their control and prevent them from reaching their educational goals.
 Visit the UFV Financial Aid for information on how to apply.

-Visit BC Student Emergency Assistance Funding for complete details including the application.
+Visit BC Student Emergency Assistance Funding page for complete details and to download the application form.

 More information on eligibility and how to apply, visit the Government of Canada website.

 Although UFV-SUS food bank physical space is closed until further notice, you may request a gift card for groceries and essential toiletries purchase.